json420/degu/doc/rgi.rst

 separation between per-connection state and per-request state offers unique possibilities provided by few (if any) current HTTP server application APIs.

-These RGI design aspects are fleshed out below.

 Application callables